Ubuntu-Danmark/ubuntudanmark.dk/wp-content/plugins/subscribe2/ReadMe.txt

 = Where can I get help? =
 So, you've downloaded the plugin an it isn't doing what you expect.
 First you should read the included documentation.
 There is a ReadMe.txt file and a PDF startup guide installed with the plugin.

-Next you could search in the [Subscribe2 Forum](http://getsatisfaction.com/subscribe2/), the [WordPress forums](http://wordpress.org/support/) or the [Subscribe2 blog FAQs](http://subscribe2.wordpress.com/category/faq/).
+Next you could search in the [WordPress forums](http://wordpress.org/support/), the old [Subscribe2 Forum](http://getsatisfaction.com/subscribe2/), or the [Subscribe2 blog FAQs](http://subscribe2.wordpress.com/category/faq/).

-No joy there?
-Well, if you can't find an answer to your question you can get [paid support](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=2387904) by donating at least 20 UK pounds to the plugin author.
+If you can't find an answer then post a new topic at the [WordPress forums](http://wordpress.org/support/) or make a [donation](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=2387904) to get my attention!

 = Where can I get more information about the plugin features? =

 A comprehensive guide that covers many, if not all, of the Subscribe2 features is available to purchase from the [My WP Works](http://mywpworks.com/store/subscribe2-ebook/)

+= Sending post notifications or email with Subscribe2 =

+Subscribe2 sends an email at the very moment the post is published.
+Since Subscribe2 sends live mail with no un-do, it's important to use the Preview function in WordPress to make sure the post has been edited to perfection *before* moving it from Draft to Published mode.

+Mail is sent when a post is published - it will not be re-sent if you Update the post later.
+If you need to send a mailing a second time (e.g. during testing), switch the post to Draft mode, then re-publish it.

+You can also manually send emails to groups of your subscribers using the Send Email page that the plugin creates in the WordPress administration area.

+= Where can I find the HTML and CSS templates? =

+While the template field in Settings | Subscribe2 does not display HTML by default, feel free to add HTML to it as needed.
+You can insert references to static images for use as banners, wrap sections of the template in divs or other elements, or do whatever you like.

+There is no need to include HTML header data or body tags - just focus on the HTML content, in conjunction with the template tags documented on the settings page.

+Subscribe2 does not maintain a separate stylesheet for the emails it generates.
+Instead, it uses the CSS of your currently active WordPress theme.
+If you need new/custom styles specific to your newsletter that aren't included in your theme stylesheet, try adding elements such as div id="newsletter_sidebar" to your HTML, with corresponding #newsletter_sidebar rules in your stylesheet.

+Note that if you ever change your site theme, you'll need to copy these additions over to the new theme's stylesheet.
+To avoid this problem, consider placing a custom CSS file on your server outside of your theme directory, and link to it from the template, thus overriding the active theme styles permanently.

-= Some or all email notifications fail to send, why?  = In the first instance ***check this with your hosting provider***, they have access to your server logs and will be able to tell you where and why emails are being blocked.
+= Some or all email notifications fail to send, why?  = In the first instance **check this with your hosting provider**, they have access to your server logs and will be able to tell you where and why emails are being blocked.

+This is by far the most common question I am asked and the most frequent issue that arises.
+Without fail it is always down to a server side limitation or restriction.

+These restrictions broadly fall into one of three areas.
+These are the sender details, the header details and restrictions on the number of messages sent.

+**Sender Details**.
+You may need to ensure that the email notification is being sent from an email address on the same domain as your blog.
+So, if your blog is http://www.example.com the email should be something like admin@example.com.
+To do this go to Subscribe2->Settings and carefully select from the dropdown list where is says "Send Email From".
+Here you will see "Post Author", then the name of your blog and then the names of your administrator level users.
+It may be wise to set up a dummy user account specifically to send the emails from and make sure you give that account an on domain email address.

+**Header Details**.
 Some hosting providers place a restriction on the maximum number of recipients in any one email message.
 Some hosts simply block all emails on certain low-cost hosting plans.

-Subscribe2 provides a facility to work around this restriction by sending batches of emails.
+Subscribe2 provides a facility to work around a restriction of the maximum number of recipients per email by sending batches of emails.
 To enable this feature, go to Settings->Subscribe2 and located the setting to restrict the number of recipients per email.
 If this is set to 30 then each outgoing email notification will only contain addresses for 30 recipients.

 Reminder: because subscribe2 places all recipients in BCC fields, and places the blog admin in the TO field, the blog admin will receive one email per batched delivery.
 So if you have 90 subscribers, the blog admin should receive three post notification emails, one for each set of 30 BCC recipients.

 Batches will occur for each group of message as described above.
-A site on Dreamhost with many public and registered subscribers could conceivably generate a lot of email for your own inbox.
+A site like this with many public and registered subscribers could conceivably generate a lot of email for your own inbox.

+**Restrictions on the number of messages sent**.
+In order to combat spam many hosts are now implementing time based limitations.
+This means you are only allowed to send a certain number of messages per unit time, 500 per hour for example.
+Subscribe2 does not have a work around for this inbuilt but see the next question.

+= My host has a limit of X emails per hour / day, can I limit the way Subscribe2 sends emails? =

+This is the second most common question I get asked (the first being about emails not being sent which quote often ends up here anyway!).
+This is more commonly called 'throttling' or 'choking'.
+PHP is a scripting language and while it is technically possible to throttle emails using script it is not very efficient.
+It is much better in terms of speed and server overhead (CPU cycles and RAM) to throttle using a server side application.

+In the first instance you should try to solve the problem by speaking to your hosting provider about changing the restrictions, move to a less restricting hosting package or change hosting providers.

+If the above has not put you off then I spent some time writing a Mail Queue script for Subscribe2 that adds the mails to a database table and sends then in periodic batches.
+It is available, at a price, [here](http://wpplugins.com/plugin/76/wordpress-mail-queue-wpmq).

+= My Digest emails fail to send, why? =

+If you have already worked through all of the above email trouble shooting tips, and you are still not seeing your periodic digest emails send there may be an issue with the WordPress pseudo-cron functions on your server.

+The pseudo-cron is WordPress is named after the cron jobs on servers.
+These are tasks that are run periodically to automate certain functions.
+In WordPress these tasks include checking for core and plugin updates, publishing scheduled posts and in the case of Subscribe2 sending the digest email. so, if the psuedo-cron is not working the email won't send.

+some reasons why your pseudo-cron may not be working are explained [here](http://wordpress.org/support/topic/296236#post-1175405).
+You can also try overcoming these by calling the wp-cron.php file directly and there are even [instructions](http://www.satollo.net/how-to-make-the-wordpress-cron-work) about how to set up a server cron job to do this periodically to restore WordPress pseudo-cron to a working state.

 = When I click on Send Preview in Settings->Susbcribe2 I get 4 emails, why =